Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

-#Developing cross-platform VB Add-ins and Macros
+#Developing cross-platform Add-ins and Macros

 What you need to know about Office for Mac in order to make your Add-ins and Macros written for Windows Office run on Office 2016 for Mac